bytecode-mike/docker-b00t/README.md

 This projects puts together a simple SpringBoot / AngularJS application and it publish it as Docker image.
 This is not a Spring Boot or Angular JS tutorial, the focus is on the Docker and on the possible way to use it (together with  a SpringBoot/ AngularJS/MySQL database).

+# The story behind

+[Sisyphus](https://en.wikipedia.org/wiki/Sisyphus) has a great life and a quite challenging job; with all of this he needs a way to organize his daily tasks.
+This (small project) tries to help Mr. Sisyphus in organising his daily set of tasks.

 # Prerequisite

 Fist of all you need to install the Docker container, this is depending on the underling operation system,